-Our favorite Korean drama stars give us a roller coaster ride of emotions with their acting skills.
-But did you know that some of them were initially known as K-pop idols?
+Our favorite K-drama stars give us a roller coaster ride of emotions with their acting skills—but did you know that some of them were initially known as K-pop idols?
 Most of them were either in girl or boy groups, while a few were solo acts who headlined as singers.

 1. Bae Suzy from miss A

 If you've been watching K-dramas for a long time, you've probably seen Bae Suzy in Dream High (2011), where she played a student who aspired to be an idol.
 She probably applied a lot of her real-life experiences in the drama since she started as part of the group miss A, under JYP Entertainment.

 One of her notable acting projects was as the lead in Uncontrollably Fond (2016) with Kim Woo Bin, While You Were Sleeping with Lee Jong Suk, and Vagabond with Lee Seung Gi.
 Most recently, she starred in Start-Up with her fellow labelmate, Nam Joo Hyuk.